 Find the right reward that matches these two factors for both the referrer and the referee, and you’re good to go!

-If there is one thing we learn from Harry’s, it’s that awareness is one of the most important reasons why referral programs are effective.
+If there is one thing we learn from Harry’s, awareness is one of the most important reasons why referral programs are effective.

 The lack of awareness was also a problem in Airbnb’s referral program 1.0, where they felt like not enough people knew about their program.

 Brands should provide information regarding their referral programs to customers in an accessible manner.
-This information should be concise and to the point, while highlighting the best features of it.
+This information should be concise and to the point while highlighting the best features.

 All of your customer-facing employees and departments should integrate referral program marketing within their SOPs.